 In 2015, the programme starts with a pilot for an academic professional track.
 Students that follow this track conduct research during an internship at a (non) governmental organisation, (government) institution, agency or business.
 For inquiries on particulars of this pilot, please contact the programme director.

 The Master's programme in Contemporary Asian Studies offers an intensive and comprehensive curriculum.
 It is important to have a strong academic background, be highly motivated and invest considerable time in your studies.
 You are expected to develop the ability to work independently as well as in a mixed group of Dutch and international students.
 This interactive approach will enable you to enrich your learning process and cross-cultural communication skills.

 The programme is designed to ensure that you advance your knowledge on Asian societies, develop analytical competencies, gain experience in conducting practical research in Asia, and learn to communicate your findings and arguments in a clear, measured and convincing manner.

 Focus on research

-The lecturers in the Contemporary Asian Studies are all active researchers, who bring knowledge on the latest developments in the field of Asian studies to the programme.
+The lecturers in the Contemporary Asian Studies are all active researchers, who bring knowledge on the latest developments in the field of Asian studies to the programme (see Staff page).
 The core staff in the programme are leading cutting-edge research projects on different themes in Asia.
 Insights from these research projects are integrated into the courses in the programme, and students also enjoy the opportunity to conduct their own field-research in collaboration with these research projects.

 Upon successful completion of Contemporary Asian Studies, students receive a Master of Science (MSc) degree in Contemporary Asian Studies.